 On completion of the meeting programme, the participant will have an enhanced understanding of a contemporary approach to clinical and basic paediatric bone science as related to:

-The 2019 meeting was approved for 23 CME credits by the European Accreditation Council for Continuing Medical Education (EACCME), as follows:
+The conference has been approved for 20 CME credits by the European Accreditation Council for Continuing Medical Education (EACCME) as follows:

-"The 9th International Conference on Children’s Bone Health, Salzburg, Austria, 22/06/2019-25/06/2019 has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 23 European CME credits (ECMEC®s).
+“The 10th International Conference on Children’s Bone Health, Dublin, Ireland, 2-5 July 2022 has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 20 European CME credits (ECMEC®s), event reference LEE22-00681.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.

 Through an agreement between the Union Européenne des Médecins Spécialistes and the American Medical Association, physicians may convert EACCME® credits to an equivalent number of AMA PRA Category 1 CreditsTM.
 Information on the process to convert EACCME® credit to AMA credit can be found at www.ama-assn.org/education/earn-credit-participation-international-activities.